-During the winter months, City of Staunton Public Works personnel work hard to make roads safe for the public.
-No matter how careful our snow plow operators are, snow and ice control operations may sometimes create inconvenience for residents, and may accidentally cause property damage.
+During the winter months, City of Staunton Public Works snow plow operators work hard and with great care to make roads safe for the public.
+No matter how careful operators are, snow and ice control operations may cause some inconveniences to residents.
+At times, they may also cause property damage.
 Here are some questions you might have about snow removal on City streets.

 - How does the city decide which streets get plowed first?

 - Why do the city snow plows push snow into my driveway and who is responsible for clearing it?

 - I just shoveled my driveway.
 Why did the city snow plow push snow on it?

 - I just shoveled my sidewalk.
 Why did the city snow plow push snow on it?

 - Why is the snow plow operator driving so fast considering the road conditions?

 - Can snow from my driveway be pushed across the street?

 - When does my sidewalk need to be cleared and whose responsibility is it?

 - Who do I contact if a city snow plow hits my mailbox?